Request a Case Review Today

 Trustee Refuses to Give Accounting

 If the Trustee is the settlor, they can refuse to provide an accounting as the Trust instrument is revocable.
-Once the settlor dies, the Trust Instrument become irrevocable and the Successor Trustee must comply to probate code 16060 and keep beneficiary’s reasonably informed of the Trust and its administration or will be in breach of their fiduciary duty.
+Once the settlor dies, the Trust Instrument become irrevocable and the Successor Trustee should comply to probate code 16060 and keep beneficiary’s reasonably informed of the Trust and its administration or will be in breach of their fiduciary duty.

 People often ask, “What Powers does a Trustee have”?
 First, the powers of the Trustee comes from a basis of living up to their fiduciary duty meaning, to stay transparent in all dealings and reasonable updates to the beneficiaries and heirs through annual reporting.
-The Trustee must follow the instructions in the Trust document.
+The Trustee should follow the instructions in the Trust document.
 Therefore, the Trustee has both duties and powers and much responsibility!
 Trustee education is the key!

 What Powers Does a Trustee Have